Nelestya/baseapp/README.md

 ```

 ## Motivation
-Objective is create an easy website
+The goal is to create a website easily

 ## Installation